NightTrader/nighttrader.github.io/NT-OTC/README.txt

 NT can then easily interact with the contract adding up to 5 payout accounts, modifying the spender and locking They can even change the ERC token contract used for operations although DAI is strongly recommended.
 Changes can only be done by the trusted minter of the contract.
 Minter can lock changes so spender is protected.
-Next step is to register the "ETH Address(used for gas)" as the spender (this is the cashier) in destination slot 0 Also NT should register the owner of the Casa de Cambio in destination slot 1 so they can cash out if they want In the future additional exchanges could be registered but starting with one is fine Lastly NT must manually register the user to the file "users.js" by adding a single entry to the JSON object For example add a comma after the last entry followed by the cashier address and then the contract address(see example below) "0x815745746101AFb04d21ECd40577b134d0819e2E":"0xAad6ACaED50082A5e2921dF5904A5bE7715CdC49" Also an entry should be added to "registeredemails" which should contain the contract address as follows(see example below) "ExampleCasaDeCambioEmail@gmail.com":"0xAad6ACaED50082A5e2921dF5904A5bE7715CdC49" Then save the file and replace the one you had at the server Also push the modifications of the text file of whitelisted payout contract addresses to the server as well
+Next step is to register the "ETH Address(used for gas)" as the spender (this is the cashier) Then NT can registered the first payment desination of for example Binance exchange in destination slot 0 Also NT should register the owner of the Casa de Cambio in destination slot 1 so they can cash out if they want In the future additional exchanges could be registered but starting with one is fine Lastly NT must manually register the user to the file "users.js" by adding a single entry to the JSON object For example add a comma after the last entry followed by the cashier ETH/gas address and then the contract address(see example below)
+"0x815745746101AFb04d21ECd40577b134d0819e2E":"0xAad6ACaED50082A5e2921dF5904A5bE7715CdC49"
+Also an entry should be added to "registeredemails" which should contain the contract address and hash of the email You can see the hash of the email in the console after a login attempt on the buy or sell calculator.
+First add the email hash and then the contract address as follows(see example below) "0xa9b8bc3c3bfae6b6d2932220d0456facbfd0b43ba6f3ea4414dc3d1cc8b6cd01":"0xAad6ACaED50082A5e2921dF5904A5bE7715CdC49" Then save the file and replace the one you had at the server. (you could make a backup of the old file as well) Also push the modifications of the text file of whitelisted payout contract addresses to the server as well

 NT minimum and maximums and rates: